kevoreilly/CAPEv2/docs/book/src/usage/web.rst

 Exposed to internet
 ===================

-To get rid of many bots/scrappers so we suggest to deploy this amazing project `Nginx Ultimate bad bot blocker`_, follow readme for installation steps
+To get rid of many bots/scrappers so we suggest deploying this amazing project `Nginx Ultimate bad bot blocker`_, follow the README for installation steps

-* Enable web auth with captcha in `conf/web.conf` preferly to avoid any bruteforce.
+* Enable web auth with captcha in `conf/web.conf` properly to avoid any brute force.
 * Enable `ReCaptcha`_.
 You will need to set ``Public`` and ``Secret`` keys in ``web/web/settings.py``
-* You might need to "Verify" and set as "Stuff user" to your admin in Django admin panel and add your domain to Sites in Django admin too
+* You might need to "Verify" and set as "Stuff user" to your admin in the Django admin panel and add your domain to Sites in Django admin too
-* `AllAuth`_ aka SSO autentification with Google, Github, etc. `Video Tutorial`_ & `StackOverflow Example`_:
+* `AllAuth`_ aka SSO authentication with Google, Github, etc. `Video Tutorial`_ & `StackOverflow Example`_:
     * Note ``SITE_ID=1`` in django admin is ``example.com`` rename it to your domain to get it working

 .. _`AllAuth`: https://django-allauth.readthedocs.io/